 I think there is some sort of taboo and anxiety around money.
 Money is also very personal.
 There is a lot of information out there on the internet and it can be quite overwhelming.
 I created Vestpod to make personal finance more accessible, relevant and… interesting.

-I saw you wrote a piece on Bitcoin and Blockchain recently – is this an area you’ve personally invested in and if so, why?
+Is the Bitcoin hype an area you’ve personally invested in and if so, why?

 I have been exposed to bitcoin for the past 3 to 4 years working in tech and I have been following cryptocurrencies since them.
 The tech world is very keen on these and the blockchain technology – but there is still a lot of scepticism out there.
 I believe that 95% of the cryptocurrencies will fail but what about the remaining 5%…?
 I could not advise anyone to invest any money in crypto without doing their own due diligence.
 And also: only invest money you can afford to lose…